Benohene/ya-bible-quiz-project/README.md

 ### Start Screen

 - This is the introduction page to enter the Quiz game page.
+- User Must enter Username in the input space.
-- User must click on <stong>ENTER QUIZ BUTTON</strong> to display the quiz question.
+- User must click on <stong>START QUIZ BUTTON</strong> to display the quiz question.

 ![Start screen](doc/readme-images/quiz-startpage.jpg)

 ### Quiz Dispalay Screen

+- <strong>Welcome Note</strong> this is the short welcome note with Username typed into the start page input.
 - <strong>Question Count</strong> This part of the section displays the question count as user continue with answering the quiz question.
 - <strong>Timer</strong> this is the timeout to let user know how many seconds left to answer question.
 - <strong>Main Question content</strong> The main question area display the question and 4 options to answer.